Local Infiltration Analgesia (LIA) in Endoprothetics: Low-pain mobility after hip and knee replacement

 Differences from catheter procedures

-In experienced centers like ENDOPROTHETICUM Rhein-Main in Mainz , LIA is therefore a standard procedure for every implantation of a hip prosthesis or knee prosthesis
+In experienced centers such as the ENDOPROTHETICUM Rhein-Main in Mainz, LIA is therefore a standard procedure for every hip or knee.

 3. Effect & Evidence: How effective is LIA?

-The effectiveness of Local Infiltration Analgesia has been investigated in numerous international studies.
-The results show a clear picture: LIA significantly reduces pain after hip replacement or knee replacement , lowers the need for strong painkillers like opioids, and enables faster mobilization.
+The effectiveness of local infiltration analgesia has been investigated in numerous international studies.
+These studies show a clear picture: LIA reduces pain after hip or knee replacement , lowers the need for strong painkillers such as opioids, and enables faster mobilization.

 A. Pain Reduction